William R. Tyler Fellowships

 Qualified Harvard graduate students may apply through the Dumbarton Oaks online application program.

 In the Embark application, please mark the box for ‘Tyler Fellowship.’
 An in-depth description of projected research travel or field work should be uploaded in the section for optional documents at the end of the application.
 Candidates should request three letters of recommendation, two of which should be from professors in their department at Harvard University, and one of which should be from their dissertation supervisor.
+Official graduate transcripts must be postmarked by November 1 and mailed to: Manager of Academic Programs, Dumbarton Oaks, 1703 32nd St. NW Washington, D.C., 20007.
 Award notifications are made mid- to late February.

 My work does not fall under any of the specified fields.
 Can I still apply?